-There is no one simple answer and the problems facing the honeybee are different to those affecting bumblebees and solitary bees.
+There is no one simple answer and the problems facing the honeybee are different to those affecting bumblebees, solitary bees and other pollinators.

-Several factors have been identified as probable contributory causes of honeybee decline.
+Several factors have been identified as probable contributory causes specifically of honeybee decline.

 - Varroa destructor: This is a parasitic mite that sucks bee blood (haemolymph) from the bodies of honeybee larvae, pupae and adult bees.
 Varroa destructor evolved as a parasite of a South East Asian honeybee, Apis cerana, and appears to cause little harm to its natural host.
 When the European honeybee (Apis mellifera) was taken to South East Asia, it picked up the mite with disastrous consequences.
 The mite has since spread round the world Australia is the only major beekeeping country not yet infested.
 Varroa was first detected in Britain in 1992 and now infests bee hives throughout Britain and Ireland.
 Unless beekeepers take steps to control Varroa, infested colonies usually die out within two or three years.
 Varroa has gained resistance to the pesticide strips (Bayvarol, Apistan) used to control the mite.
 The current alternative treatments are less effective